 The main vehicle for assessment within this qualification will be through a series of structured tasks, and a portfolio.
 These assessment activities have been designed to accommodate a holistic model of evidence collection; supporting candidates to demonstrate their knowledge and skills from across different units and learning outcomes within the same activity - reducing any undue repetition of assessment.
-The tasks are based upon the candidate completing a set of observations on a child/children in their setting, ensuring that the development aims of children become the basis for leading on the other tasks.
+The tasks are based upon the candidate reviewing the personal plans of individuals that they work with, and then leading and developing on activities that support that individual through their personal plan.